-Dibyanshu Sinha is a partner in the energy, infrastructure and resources practice of Khaitan & Co and specialises in advising clients on corporate commercial laws.
-M&A and infrastructure projects.
+Dibyanshu Sinha is a partner in the energy, infrastructure and resources practice of Khaitan & Co and specialises in advising clients on corporate commercial laws, M&A and infrastructure projects.
 Dibyanshu has been advising clients on structuring and project development across the entire value chain of the oil and gas sector, renewable projects, green hydrogen, carbon trading and energy transition.
 He is a regular contributor to the thought leadership in this sector.
-Dibyanshu is admitted to practise law in India and New York, and is a member of the Association of International Petroleum Negotiators and the American Bar Association.
+Dibyanshu is admitted to practise law in India and New York, and is a member of the Association of International Energy Negotiators.